aarohc/markdownViewer/readme.md

 ## License

-MIT License - see LICENSE file for details
+GPL3 License - see LICENSE file for details